-CenturyLink may not always be the fastest Internet option where they serve, but generally, they’re by far the most affordable — especially for bundled Internet and TV plans.
+CenturyLink may not always be the fastest Internet option where they serve, but they’re usually the most affordable.
+This is especially true for customers looking for bundled internet and TV plans.

 The TV part of the equation usually comes through DirecTV, but they also have their own “IPTV” digital TV service branded as Prism TV.